Delivering for Kooyong

 Delivering $500,000 for completed Green Army projects for revegetation and weed control along the Yarra River in Kew, Fairview Park in Hawthorn and South Surrey Park in Surrey Hills.

 Traffic and congestion are major issues in our local community and whilst these matters fall within the responsibility of the state government, the federal government is providing record funding for infrastructure.

-In Kooyong, the Federal Government has provided more than $1.7 million under the Roads to Recovery Program.
+In Kooyong, the Federal Government has provided more than $7.4 million to councils that cross the electorate under the Roads to Recovery Program.

 Investing in our health & wellbeing